kubernetes101/pib-dev/labs/advanced-labs/cli/README.md

     - Current tree
     - $HOME/bin/.kic

-- We created the `.kic` folder in this branch
+- We created the `.kic` folder in this tree

 ## Context Aware CLI